16 Procrastination Examples Destroying Your Life

 Start by setting clear, simple goals and then act on them without overanalyzing.

 Focus on completing tasks rather than perfecting your plan for them.
+You must start acting to reach your goals and stop procrastinating.

 Prioritizing easier tasks